ponylang/rfcs/text/0000-safe-local-variable.md

 # Detailed design

+In order to prove that the data move described in the previous part are safe, the type system has to be aware that the data involved is not leaking from its scope.
+The capabilities which are in motion here are just local ones, and is just about the ability to write or read.
+But in order to prevent the data from leaking its scope, there should be strict aliasing rules.

+## 2 new reference capabilities

+The suggested design introduce two new reference capabilities which will have the same capabilities as a `box` or `ref`; one for read, another for write.
+While the capabilities are quite relaxed, the lifetime of the data will be controlled by strict aliasing rules, way more strict than `box` and `ref`.
+So per se, it is not the capabilities which will ensure the data safety, but the aliasing rules.
+And these aliasing rules that the data is not leaking, and thus that other stricter reference capabilities like `iso` or `trn` and convertible into the two new ones.

+The idea is that these new reference capabilities won't be used when creating objects, they are only intended to be used in a narrow scope.
+The other reference capabilities will be transformed temporary into these local ones.
+After these tricky data moves done on the local alias, the local variable goes out of scope, the original reference capability guarantees can still stand.

+Thus, a new reference capability will be about declaring a local variable read only: `lro`.
+Another reference capability will be about local writable data: `lrw`.

+## Capabilities

+`lrw` can read and write, so it is denying read and write from other actors. `lro` can only read so is denying write but not read from other actors.
+But locally to the actor, `lrw` and `lro` are not denying anything.

+A first simple subtyping rule, since `lrw` has just a write capability more than a `lro`, is: `lrw <: lro <: tag`

+## Controlling the scope

+To be able to control the scope of a `lrw` or a `lro` variable, fields of a class cannot be of a such reference capability, only actual _local_ binding are allowed.

+And naturally, `lrw` and `lro` data are not sendable.

+They can only be aliased as themselves, so that once a binding is declared _local_, every associated data is still _local_:
+* `lrw! <: lrw`
+* `lro! <: lro`

+Last but not least, the return type of a function cannot be of a such _local_ reference capability, which would be an explicit leak of data we don't want to leak.
+A consequence is that the default reference capability of a type cannot be a _local_ one.

+## Subtyping

+When only considering reference capabilities, a `lrw` is not different from a `ref` and a `lro` is not different from a `box`, so the subtyping is rather simple:
+* `iso <: trn <: ref <: lrw`
+* `val <: box <: lro`

+And consuming a _local_ variable just creat another _local_ variable, so simply:
+* `lrw^ <: lrw`
+* `lro^ <: lro`

+## Borrow

+Since `ref`, `val` and `box` are aliasing as themselves, it is simple to transform such data binding into local ones: aliasing is sufficient.
+But we need something for `iso` and `trn`.

 Ephemeral types (`~`) and the alias types (`!`) can be viewed as types which describe the lifetime of the bindings involved.
 An ephemeral type has a lifetime of just an instruction, either an assignment or a call of a function; it also specifies that the lifetime of the aliased binding ends at the start of the new one.
 An alias type has a lifetime which is allowed to be infinite; and the lifetime of the aliased binding is not ended.
 Hence the present design is suggesting a third kind of lifetime: the current scope, of a function, or a loop, etc..., which suspends the lifetime of the aliased binding for the during of the temporary one.

 A such _scoped_ lifetime would have then to be declared and used like ephemeral and alias types: it will be a reference capability modifier.
 As the other modifiers a single character is suggested.
 Rust which has a similar concept and uses `&`, but it is avoided because the semantic differs a little bit, Rust is about ownership and Pony is about deny capabilities.
 And `&` is confusing to people used to write C code.
 So here `~` is suggested.

 Such scope-related type can be declared as such when it is an argument of a function.
 It will be up to the caller of the function to provide a such type.
 The caller will need to transform classical type into scoped one, via a special kind of aliasing.
 A new operator is needed, just like there is the `consume` operator.
-This operator will create from a binding another binding with special restrictions, the orginal binding will be _borrowed_.
+This operator will create from a binding another binding with special restrictions, the original binding will be _borrowed_.
 Hence the operator `borrow` is suggested.

+The typing rules regarding borrow variable is then the following:
+* `iso~ <: lrw`
+* `trn~ <: lrw`
+* `ref~ <: lrw`
+* `val~ <: lro`
+* `box~ <: lro`
+* `tag~ <: tag`
+* `lrw~ <: lrw`
+* `lro~ <: lro`

 Here is an example of use of `borrow`:
 ```